nikidimitrow/nikidimitrow/README.md

 | ✨ **ASPICE Application**             | Applying ASPICE principles to ensure process quality and continuous improvement.                        | `ASPICE`     |

 </div>

----

-## 💡 What Drives Me

-*   **Designing for Safety:** Ensuring the utmost safety in every system I specify.
-*   **Bridging the Gap:** Translating high-level customer needs into concrete technical realities.
-*   **Robust Solutions:** Creating systems that are not just functional but also resilient and reliable.
-*   **Collaborative Innovation:** Working closely with diverse teams to achieve cutting-edge results.

----

 ## 🔧 Technologies, Tools & Programming